Savannah LaBrant Shares A Heartbreaking Post, Reveals Complications With Newborn Son

 “Me and your daddy have spent the last 6 days in there not being able to hold you and love on you as much as we’d like to… but I can promise you I’ll spend the rest of your life making up for it,” she wrote in the caption, addressing her child.

-She went on to explain that testing is being done to determine whether or not the child has jaundice or possibly a more serious condition.
+She went on to explain that testing is being done to determine whether or not the newborn has jaundice or possibly a more serious condition.

 “This is probably the hardest thing I’ve ever had to do.
 So many emotions.
 No answers yet.
 This isn’t what it’s supposed to be like when you have a baby.
 We should be able to take him home & hold him & kiss him all day long and your sisters should be loving on you,” she wrote.

-LaBrant asked for prayers for her young child and also shared her compassion for other parents with a child in the nicu.
-She concluded her statement by saying that in the future she and her husband would like to pursue ways of helping parents in this type of situation.
+LaBrant asked for prayers for her young child and also shared her compassion for other parents with a child in the NICU.
+She concluded her statement by saying that in the future, she and her husband would like to pursue ways of helping parents in this type of situation.

-The post earned a lot of love online and many fans took to the comments section to console and encourage her.
+The post earned a lot of love online, and many fans took to the comments section to console and encourage her.

 As The Inquisitr previously reported, LaBrant also has two other children to take care of during this difficult time.
-She has a daughter named Everleigh from a previous relationship as well as a daughter, Posie, with Cole.
+She has a daughter named Everleigh from a previous relationship, as well as a daughter, Posie, with Cole.